barchart/portfolio-client-js/docs/content/concepts/working_with_portfolios.md

+**A _portfolio_ is a container for positions.** Each portfolio is owned by a single user.

 ## Portfolio Data Structures

-**A _portfolio_ is a container for positions, owned by a single user.** Here are the most common data structures used by the SDK/API:
+Here are the most common data structures used by the SDK/API:

 | SDK Schema                                                        | API Component                                                          | Purpose                       | Attributes                                                             |
 |-------------------------------------------------------------------|------------------------------------------------------------------------|-------------------------------|------------------------------------------------------------------------|